Communications and Digital Advocacy Specialist

 focussing on issues around gender and health.

-I am a Communications Specialist based out of Chennai, passionate about using the tools of digital storytelling to spark social change.
-My interests lie in media representation of gender, sexual and reproductive health and rights and in making basic feminist theory accessible.
+I am a Communications Specialist based out of Bangalore, passionate about using digital storytelling tools to spark social change.
+My interests lie in gender justice, sexual and reproductive health and rights, media representation of gender, and achieving health for all.

-I am also a part of various global youth networks, as a Women Deliver Young Leader, an ASAP Youth Champion and a member of the Youth Coalition for Sexual and Reproductive Rights, where I currently serve as the Co-Chair of the Thought Leadership Working Group.
+I am also a part of various global youth networks, as a Women Deliver Young Leader, an ASAP Youth Champion and a former Co-Chair of the Thought Leadership Working Group of the Youth Coalition for Sexual and Reproductive Rights.

 Over the course of three and a half years as the Campaign Lead at Feminism in India, I conceptualised, directed and executed over twenty digital advocacy campaigns on a variety of issues under the feminist umbrella, online violence against women, abortion rights, navigating consent & rejection, etc. These campaigns have gained wide traction on the internet, some having a reach of over two million.
 I have worked with clients that are both non-profits as well as corporate brands, including Oxfam India, World YWCA, High Commission of Canada, Tinder and PUMA.
 Four of my campaigns won the Social Media 4 Empowerment Awards and Laadli Media & Advertisements Awards for Gender Sensitivity.
 I have also freelanced with several organisations on campaigns, and currently work at Transform Health.
 Below, I am sharing some of the projects that I believe represents the best of my work.